top of page

 The Basics of American Politics

-Lively and straightforward, The Basics of American Politics offers a concise and accessible introduction to the nuts and bolts of the American system of government.
-Throughout this brief, student-friendly text, we employ a dynamic game metaphor to engage students in the basics of American government and the contact sport of politics.
+Lively and straightforward, The Basics of American Politics (18th ed.) offers a concise and accessible introduction to the nuts and bolts of the American system of government.
+Each chapter includes case studies on contemporary politics (e.g., marijuana law, gun control debates, campus speech, voter suppression, etc.) to help students engage broader concepts about U.S. political institutions and behavior.
 This affordable text is especially ideal for advanced placement courses, community colleges, and international programs in American Studies.

 bottom of page